a-kossakowski/a-kossakowski/README.md

 ## 📝 Scientific Skills

-- **Scientific Writing**: Proficient in drafting and reviewing scientific papers.
+-- **Scientific Writing**: Adept at composing and reviewing academic manuscripts.
-- **Scientific Results Presenting**: Showcasing research results in a understandable way.
+- **Results Presentation**: Proficient in conveying research findings in a comprehensible manner.

+---

+Thank you for visiting my GitHub profile.
+I invite you to explore my repositories and would be delighted to discuss potential collaborations or any inquiries you may have.
+Feel free to make any adjustments to suit your needs!